-In 2017, surface soil samples were collected from two general landscape positions: playa bottoms and inter-playa uplands.
+In 2018, surface soil samples were collected from two general landscape positions: playa bottoms and interplaya uplands.
 The characteristic soil types for these landscape positions are Randall clay in playas, and Pullman clay loam in the uplands.
-During 2017, soil was sampled at five on-site locations, representing three upland and two playa sampling areas associated with the Burning Ground.
-Samples were collected from a depth of zero to two inches from each associated grid area, and combined to form individual composite samples (Figure 10.1).
+During 2018, soil was sampled at five on-site locations, representing three upland and two playa sampling areas associated with the Burning Ground.
+Samples were collected from a depth of 0 to 5 centimeters (cm) (0 to 2 inches [in]) from each associated grid area, and combined to form individual composite samples (Figure 10.1).